junaid-atari/crm-shopify-extensions/README.md

 Done in 0.34s.
 ```

-6. Run `yarn deploy` to deploy the extensions.
+6. Run `yarn shopify:deploy` to deploy the extensions.

 ## References